Data and Methods

 *Access to the UKTUS 2014-2015 is obtained through the UK Data Archive https://doi.org/10.5255/UKDA-SN-8128-1.
 Permission to use the data on STULA 2016 was obtained through the Statistics Bureau of Japan based on the Statistics Act (Act No. 53 of 2007), Article 33 http://www.stat.go.jp/english/data/shakai/index.html.

-Average time spent on unpaid work per week by country, sex and age group.
+Average time spent on carrying out unpaid domestic work per week by country, sex, and age group.

-Average time consumed for unpaid work per week by country, sex and age group.
+Average unpaid domestic work time consumed per week by country, sex, and age group.
 It is estimated using the National Time Transfer Accounts (NTTA) method.
 The details of the method are referred to the NTTA methodology (https://www.countingwomenswork.org/about/methodology).

-Net time consumption equals time consumption minus time production.
-When the net time consumption of unpaid work is positive, the per capita consumption of unpaid work exceeds the per capita production in a given country, sex and age group.
-Thus, the time production of unpaid work is in deficit in the group, and the deficit needs to be filled by the transfer of unpaid work from other groups.
+Net time consumption equals time spent on consumption minus time spent on production.
+When the net unpaid work consumption time is positive, the per capita consumption of unpaid work exceeds the per capita production in a given country, sex and age group.
+Thus, this group spends more time on consuming unpaid work than on producing it and ends up with an unpaid work deficit.
+This deficit then needs to be filled by members of other age and sex groups within the country carrying out housework and care work that then gets “transferred” to fulfill this groups’ needs.
 The opposite is true when the net time consumption of unpaid work is negative.
 Those with a surplus of unpaid work production transfer unpaid work time to those who are in a deficit of unpaid work.
+To give an example, Japanese male individuals aged 35-39 have a positive unpaid work time consumption, reflecting the reality that they benefit from housework and care work done by others (often Japanese women of a similar age) and typically do little unpaid work themselves.

 Experts’ Prediction of Automation in Time Use of Unpaid Work Activities in 5 years / 10 years

-Data is obtained from a Delphi survey inquiring about the probability of automation in five and ten years, as well as the anticipated market prices of the automation services and products related to 17 types of unpaid work activities*.
-The study involved 65 Japanese and English experts engaged in AI-related research and business.
+Expert prediction data is obtained from a Delphi survey inquiring about the probability of automation in five and ten years, as well as the anticipated market prices of the automation services and products related to 17 types of unpaid work activities*.
+The study involved 65 Japanese and UK experts engaged in AI-related research and business.
 The survey was conducted online from September 2020 to June 2021.
 For details on the survey methodology, please refer to Lehdonvirta et al. (2023).

-*Note: The 17 types of unpaid work activites include 1) cooking, 2) dishing, 3) cleaning, 4) clothes making, 5) laundry, 6) ironing, 7) gardening, 8) pet care, 9) home and car maintenance, 10) grocery shopping, 11) other shopping, 12) use of public and commercial services, and household management, 13) physical care and supervision of infants, 14) teaching children, 15) interact with children, 16) accompanying and transporting children, and 17) caregiving, nursing, and personal care for family members (excluding children).
-In the analysis and simulation, grocery shopping and other shopping were combined (with the automation probability averaged), presenting 16 types of unpaid work activities.”
+*Note: The 17 types of unpaid work activities include 1) cooking, 2) washing dishes, 3) cleaning, 4) making clothes, 5) laundry, 6) ironing, 7) gardening, 8) pet care, 9) home and car maintenance, 10) grocery shopping, 11) other shopping, 12) use of public and commercial services, and household management, 13) physical childcare and supervision of infants, 14) teaching children, 15) interacting with children, 16) accompanying and transporting children, and 17) caring for family members (excluding children).
+The analysis and simulation combined grocery shopping and other shopping (with the automation probability averaged), presenting 16 types of unpaid work activities.

 Reference